FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 In this article, I’ll show you how to match your Sony camera with your Fuji camera using the Sony RX100 VI and the Fujifilm X-S10 as examples.
 I’ll compare the film simulations of both cameras side by side.

 This article is focused on Fujifilm vs Sony color film simulations.
-If you’re interested in the black and white film simulations, check out this article.

 Let's get started!